-Urban anthropogenic posterior emissions in these 95 cities are 6.0 (5.4 - 6.7) Tg a-1, 43 (29 - 60) % larger than the GHGI value of 4.2 Tg a-1.
-Individual urban area emissions, shown in Table S2, increase by an average of 47 (34 - 61) %.
+Anthropogenic posterior emissions in these 95 urban areas total 6.0 (5.4 - 6.7) Tg a-1, 43 (29 - 60) % larger than the GHGI value of 4.2 Tg a-1.
+Individual urban area emissions, listed in Table S2, increase by an average of 47 (34 - 61) %.
 These increases are much larger than the 16 (12 - 19) % increase we find in total CONUS anthropogenic emissions relative to the GHGI.
-We are unable to attribute the emissions increase to a particular sector due to source co-location within urban areas at the 0.25° × 0.3125° resolution of our inversion.
+We are unable to attribute the emission increases to particular sectors due to source co-location within urban areas at the 0.25° × 0.3125° resolution of our inversion.
 However, given that landfills account for 40% of GHGI emissions in an average urban area and increase 52% relative to the GHGI, it is likely that they are responsible for a large fraction of the observed discrepancy.
 It is also likely that gas emissions, which represent less than 20% of GHGI emissions in an average urban area but explain between 32% and 100% of urban methane emissions (Plant et al., 2019; Floerchinger et al., 2021; Sargent et al., 2021), are significantly underestimated.
 The EPA added post-meter gas emissions of 457 Gg a-1 in their 2022 methane inventory, but this is insufficient to account for the observed discrepancy.
-Finally, recent studies have shown large underestimates of methane emissions from wastewater treatment (Moore et al., 2023; Song et al., 2023), but this only accounts for 2% of the observed discrepancy.
+Finally, recent studies have shown large underestimates of methane emissions from wastewater treatment (Moore et al., 2023; Song et al., 2023).
 City-specific variability prevents further attribution of urban emissions.
-Indeed, we find no correlation between the posterior increase and urban area population, population change from 2000 to 2010, population density, or surface area.
+Indeed, we find no correlation between the posterior increase in emissions and urban area population, population change from 2000 to 2010, population density, or surface area.

-We consider further the top 10 methane-producing cities as ranked by posterior emissions from landfills, gas distribution, and wastewater, as shown in Figure 8.
-These cities explain 35 (34 - 36) % of urban posterior emissions.
+Figure 8 shows results for the top 10 methane-producing urban areas as ranked by posterior emissions from landfills, gas distribution, and wastewater.
+These 10 areas explain 35 (34 - 36) % of total urban posterior emissions.
 We find a mean increase relative to GHGI emissions of 74 (51 - 103) % that is not explained by population-dependent factors such as post-meter emissions or landfilled mass.
 We also compare our posterior emissions to municipal inventories from New York City and Philadelphia, the only available bottom-up urban methane emission estimates.
-Our emissions are more than twice as large, which likely results from our consideration of broader urban areas.

-We evaluate our results by comparison to 12 top-down studies of the top 10 methane-producing urban areas published since 2015.
+Our emissions are more than twice as large but this likely results from our consideration of broader urban areas.
+Figure 8 further compares our results to 12 previous top-down studies published since 2015.
 Most focused on New York City or Los Angeles.
 Almost all the studies used larger definitions of urban area extent, with only Pitt et al. (2022) and Plant et al. (2022) using the U.S. Census designation.
 Most used aircraft or tower observations to infer emissions by inverting a CTM (Cui et al., 2015; Jeong et al., 2016; Cusworth et al., 2020; Pitt et al., 2022; Yadav et al., 2019, 2023).
 Kuwayama et al. (2019) used a mass balance approach, while others used observed methane to CO2 or CO ratios together with bottom-up inventories of these gases (Wong et al., 2015; Wunch et al., 2016; Plant et al., 2019).
 Plant et al. (2022) used the same approach with TROPOMI methane to CO emissions.